camilne9/election_analytics_blog/posts/reflection_prediction.md

 ### Brier Score

-I can also consider the quality of my prediction
+I can also consider the quality of my prediction using a Brier Score.
+The Brier Score is defined as

 ***Brier Score = 1/N * Σ(probability - outcome)^2***

+where N is the number of predictions (in this case 51), "probability" is the win odds I assign to a particular candidate (from 0 to 1), and the outcome is 1 if the candidate won and 0 otherwise.

 I did not generate state-level win probabilities, but I did make predictions for the winner in each state.
 If we take our probabilities to be 1 or 0 depending on my predicted winner, we can calculate a Brier Score.